Dr Amirah Iqbal

 - Couples counselling

 I believe everyone should have the opportunity to access therapeutic services.
-If you are in genuine hardship, please get in touch as I have a sliding scale (please enquire about my availability in the first instance)
+If you are in genuine hardship, please get in touch as I have a sliding scale, and offer 2 pro-bono cases at any one time.

 - An introduction to trauma